Installing MCP Gateway via OLM¶

 The default local-env-setup target uses kustomize:

-This builds the bundle and catalog images locally, loads them into the Kind cluster, and sets imagePullPolicy: Never on the CatalogSource so no remote registry is needed.
+This builds the bundle and catalog images locally, loads them into the Kind cluster, deploys the Kuadrant OLM catalog, and lets OLM resolve Kuadrant as a dependency automatically.

 Available Make Targets¶